chentsulin/awesome-graphql/README.md

 - [Firecamp - GraphQL Playground](https://firecamp.io/graphql) - The fastest collaborative GraphQL playground.
 - [CraftQL](https://github.com/yamafaktory/craftql) - A CLI tool to visualize GraphQL schemas and to output a graph data structure as a graphviz .dot format.
 - [gqt](https://github.com/eerimoq/gqt) - Build and execute GraphQL queries in the terminal.
 - [Hackolade](https://studio.hackolade.com/) - Visual GraphQL schema editor to generate Schema Definition Language files without any knowledge of the GraphQL syntax.
-Visualize and document existing endpoints with introspection.
+Also visualize and document existing endpoints with introspection.
 Additional info and instructions [here](https://hackolade.com/help/GraphQL.html)

 <a name="tool-testing" />